-At the end of cohort three, Scholars said they knew at least half of their 60 fellow classmates “very well” and maintained monthly or weekly contact with an average of 26 of their peers after the program.
+At the end of cohort five, Scholars said they knew at least half of their fellow classmates “very well” and maintained monthly or weekly contact with an average of 34 of their peers after the program.

 There is no question my interaction with other members of PLS has been the greatest impact.
 I have broadened my network and been challenged to be a much better leader.
 Hopefully, I have made an impact on them.
 I have met people extremely different from me on every level yet have found a bond, friendship, and partnership with people who I otherwise would never associate with.
 It has changed my view of leadership, opposing points of view, and the power of cooperation more than any other program or leadership training I have been a part of.
 I cannot say enough about this aspect of PLS.”

 Across all cohorts, Scholars had personal experiences that helped them grow to better understand, respect, and appreciate the Presidents and their achievements.